 Loring is pleased to announce that the Adler Center for Nursing Excellence and G-Wing Renovation at Ramapo College of New Jersey has earned ENR’s 2016 Best Project award in Higher Education/Research for the New York metropolitan region.
 Loring provided MEP engineering services for the project, teaming with Mitchell Giurgola Architects; structural engineers Ysrael A. Seinuk; civil engineers Langan Engineering and Environmental Services; and Cambridge Construction Management Company.

 Achieving Excellence in Higher Ed

-The brand new Adler Center, a glass-clad building strategically located to maximize solar orientation, houses patient assessment and treatment simulation labs, classrooms, café, gallery and administrative areas.
-A high-performance façade and sophisticated daylighting control system for the three-story 36,000 sf facility reduce energy consumption.
+The brand new Adler Center, a glass-clad building strategically located to maximize solar orientation, houses patient assessment and treatment simulation labs, classrooms, café, gallery, and administrative areas.
+A high-performance façade and sophisticated daylighting control system for the three-story 36,000-square foot facility reduce energy consumption.

 Staging and Coordination

 With construction occurring while the G-Wing was in use, careful planning and coordination were required to keep the existing MEP systems up and running as new systems were installed.
 Trailers were used to create swing space, enabling the contractor to upgrade one half of the building while the other half was still occupied.

 “By enlarging the existing mechanical penthouse, we were able to accommodate new air handling units and allow the old units to continue to function.
 New shafts were added on each floor to route the new MEP services from the mechanical room,” says Loring Executive Vice President Steven Kenah.
 “Through continuous communication between the design and construction team and Ramapo College, we were extremely successful in minimizing disruptions and delivering an exceptional project.”